exasol/sphinx-github-pages-generator/README.rst

 ========

 This project provides a python library for accessing automatic generation of sphinx GitHub pages for a given repository.
-It is intended for th use with a Continuous Integration solutions.
+It is intended for the use with a Continuous Integration solution.
 Developed using GitHub Actions.

 In a Nutshell